The Oil and Gas Law Review: Russia

 Simultaneously with the state registration, tax registration and registration with various funds (such as the Pension Fund) are conducted by the same authority.
 Following the state registration, shares in a joint-stock company must be registered by the Bank of Russia.
 The charter capital of a limited liability company is divided into participation interests, rather than stock.

 According to the Civil Code, commercial companies can engage in any types of activities that are not prohibited by law.
-Some activities require obtaining of an operational licence (as discussed below) or participation in a self-regulatory organisation.
+Some activities require obtaining an operational licence (as discussed below) or participation in a self-regulatory organisation.

 The predominant approach to structuring a business by foreign investors with Russian partners in Russia is still to use a non-Russian company formed in an offshore jurisdiction as a joint venture vehicle for the entire corporate structure.
 There are two primary reasons for this: (1) greater tax advantages and BIT protection; and (2) use of developed and predictable corporate governance rules to govern the relationship between the foreign investor and its Russian partners.
-Russian law allows corporate agreements between members or shareholders of Russian companies but the substantive law and, more importantly, Russian judicial practice, are still untested and controversial.
+Russian law allows corporate agreements between members or shareholders of Russian companies but the substantive law and, more importantly, Russian judicial practice are still untested and controversial.

 ii Capital and labour restrictions

 At present, the hard currency control regime is very liberal.
 There are no hard currency control requirements, such as government consent to loans or opening bank accounts outside Russia, or mandatory sales of hard currency proceeds.
-However, there are still a few requirements that are obligatory for Russian residents, including: (1) a general prohibition on payments in a foreign currency between Russian residents; (2) repatriation of hard currency export proceeds by Russian residents; and (3) registering of contracts with servicing banks in relation to import or loan transactions equal to or exceeding 3 million roubles or equivalent, and equal to or exceeding 6 million roubles in relation to export transactions.
+However, there are still a few requirements that are obligatory for Russian residents, including: (1) a general prohibition on payments in a foreign currency between Russian residents; (2) repatriation of hard currency export proceeds by Russian residents; and (3) registering of contracts with servicing banks in relation to import or loan transactions equal to or exceeding three million roubles or equivalent, and equal to or exceeding six million roubles in relation to export transactions.
 In addition, Russian residents are subject to rather burdensome reporting requirements.

-Subject to a few exceptions set forth in international treaties, to work in Russia, a foreign employee must have an individual work permit, and to employ foreign employees, a Russian employer generally must have the relevant permit or a patent.
+Subject to a few exceptions set forth in international treaties, to work in Russia a foreign employee must have an individual work permit, and to employ foreign employees, a Russian employer generally must have the relevant permit or a patent.
 The validity of such permits or patents is generally limited to the region of Russia where they were issued.
 These permits must be applied for by an employer well in advance without any guarantee that they will be obtained.
 The term of the above permits is typically one year only and they are linked to a specific region.
 A significantly less burdensome and expedited regime of employment of foreign citizens, a 'highly qualified specialists regime' is available in all industries, including oil and gas.
-At present, the main criteria that must be complied with to use this regime is to pay foreign employees no less than 167,000 roubles as a practical matter each calendar month of the term of employment and to provide evidence quarterly of this payment to the Russian authorities.
+At present, the main criteria that must be complied with in order to use this regime is to pay foreign employees no less than 167,000 roubles as a practical matter, each calendar month of the term of employment, and to provide evidence quarterly of such payment to the Russian authorities.

 iii Fields of federal significance